nextgrid/nextgrid.github.io/README.md

 # Welcome to Warsaw Deep Learning Labs

-Here you find instructions and relevant information for the event.
+Here you will find instructions and relevant information for the event.
 Don't hesitate to reach out organizers with any kind of questions.

 Feel free to jump in on our event [Slack channel](https://join.slack.com/t/warsawdeeplea-lin3168/shared_invite/enQtNzY3NTE5MTU0NjI5LTljMGY4MmIwODNiNDYwZGIzMzAxNDE3YTVjODdmN2U3NTdkMzQwMjYyOWFjODUzMjIyMWNhOGExZDc2ZDc0NzQ) where @Marek & @M are avalible to answer questions and help out with issues.